xjlin0/attendees32/README.md

 All libraries are included to facilitate offline development, it will take port 8008, 8025, 5555 when running, please change port in local.yml if those ports are occupied.
 It's Debian based.

 * clone the repo, for example, `git clone https://github.com/xjlin0/attendees32.git`
-* check local python version, Django coockie cutter is developed with Python 3
+* check local python version, Django cookie cutter is developed with Python 3
 * Install pre-commit for python, such as `pip3 install pre-commit` (pre-commit settings are at .git/hooks/pre-commit).
 * There is no need to have local docker machine, Django or Postgres running.
 * Add .envs/.local/.sendgrid.env